remipassmoilesel/abc-map/documentation/6_modules.md

 ## Why should I create an Abc-Map module ?

-- It is relatively simple to write: using this template you just have to implement your feature
+- It is relatively simple to write: using a template you just have to implement your feature
 - It will be easily accessible to users: you can share your modules thanks to Gitlab pages and GitHub pages

 ## Getting started